logzio/logz-docs/_source/user-guide/users/single-sign-on/onelogin-sso.md

   - schwin007
 ---

-Single sign-on is available for Enterprise plans.
+Single sign-on is available for Pro plans.
-To discuss switching to an Enterprise plan, please contact your account manager.
+To discuss switching to a Pro plan, please contact your account manager.

 ###### To set up single sign-on for OneLogin